k-haynie/scottbot/README.md

 - `no_repeat_ngram_size`: prevent excessive word repetition (I set it to 5)
 - `top_k`: limits the breadth of word choice (I set it to 100)
 - `max_time`: returns after `int` amount of time if the bot hasn't already responded
-- `temperature`: while I did not include this one, this parameter has the most [personality influence](https://ai.stackexchange.com/questions/32477/what-is-the-temperature-in-the-gpt-models) on output.
-Low temperature are standard responses while high temperature contributes to wild responses.
+- `temperature`: while I did not include this one in my request code, this parameter has the most [personality influence](https://ai.stackexchange.com/questions/32477/what-is-the-temperature-in-the-gpt-models) on output.
+Low temperature makes standard responses while high temperature contributes to wild responses.
 Standard temperature is usually between 0.7-0.9.

 By changing the API request parameters, you can change the behavior of the model without retraining it.
 <br />